CZ-NIC/knot-resolver/README.md

 [![Documentation Status](https://readthedocs.org/projects/knot-resolver/badge/?version=latest)](https://readthedocs.org/projects/knot-resolver/?badge=latest)

-The Knot DNS Resolver is a minimalistic caching resolver implementation.
-The project provides both a resolver library and a small daemon.
+The Knot DNS Resolver is a caching full resolver implementation written in C and [LuaJIT][luajit], including both a resolver library and a daemon.
 Modular architecture of the library keeps the core tiny and efficient, and provides a state-machine like API for extensions.
-There are two built-in modules: *iterator* and *cache*, and each module can be flipped on and off.
+There are three built-in modules - *iterator*, *cache*, *validator*, and many external.

+The Lua modules, switchable and shareable cache, and fast FFI bindings makes it great to tap into resolution process, or be used for your recursive DNS service.
+It's the [OpenResty][openresty] of DNS.

+The server adopts a [different scaling strategy][scaling] than the rest of the DNS recursors - no threading, shared-nothing architecture (except MVCC cache that may be shared).
+You can start and stop additional nodes depending on the contention without downtime.

 ### Try it out?

-The Knot DNS Resolver is currently in an early development phase, you shouldn't put it in the production right away.
+Keep in mind that the Knot DNS Resolver is in beta.
+While it's being tested by the [DNS test harness][https://gitlab.labs.nic.cz/knot/deckard], we'll be super glad to hear out your feedback!

+### Building from sources

+The Knot DNS Resolver [depends][depends] on the 2.0.1 version of the Knot DNS library, [LuaJIT][luajit] and [libuv][libuv].
+See the [Building project][depends] documentation page for more information.

 ### Docker image